agera-sdk/previous-version-2/README.md

 Rialight aims to be a multi-purpose graphical application framework combining reactivity and nodes and shipping various fundamental APIs, requiring you to just know the Rust standard library and the Rialight API.

-Rialight can be used for creating applications, but **cannot be** used for creating websites.
+Rialight can be used for creating graphical applications, but **cannot be** used for creating websites.
 Rialight applications can be embedded in websites.

+Rialight also supports a gaming API.

 ## Draft Ideas